Close Menu

 5. Wisconsin

 Wisconsin is a safe state to visit, but it also has a higher crime rate and natural disaster risk compared to the safest states.
 The state’s crime rate is moderate, with a violent crime rate of 1.5 per 1,000 residents and a property crime rate of 2,500 per 100,000 residents.
 Wisconsin is also prone to tornadoes and severe thunderstorms, particularly in the spring and summer months.
-(See Also: Is Delhi India Safe To Visit?
+(See Also: Is it Safe to Visit Leh Ladakh in August?
 A Traveler’s Guide)

 States with High Safety Concerns